hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

   "volume\_type" (string), "volume\_size" (int), "delete\_on\_termination"
   (bool), "no\_device" (bool), and "iops" (int).

+* `ami_virtualization_type` (string) - The type of virtualization for the AMI you are building.
+This option is required to register HVM images.
+Can be "paravirtual" (default) or "hvm".

 * `ami_description` (string) - The description to set for the resulting AMI(s).
 By default this description is empty.